 In this article:

 Bloating is used to describe a feeling of fullness or distention in the abdominal area.
-It is often associated with gastrointestinal disorders but can present in healthy individuals also.
+It is often associated with gastrointestinal disorders but can manifest in healthy individuals also.
 (1)

 Although there is often a perception of increased abdominal girth, there might not be a measurable difference.
 (3) Bloating must be the main abdominal complaint to meet the criteria of functional bloating.